Heatwave

 - Look out for those who may struggle to keep themselves cool and hydrated.
 Older people, those with underlying conditions and those who live alone are particularly at risk.

-- Stay cool indoors: Close curtains on rooms that face the sun to keep indoor spaces cooler and remember it may be cooler outdoors than indoors.
+- Stay cool indoors, close curtains and blinds in the daytime to keep indoor spaces cooler and open windows once it becomes cooler outdoors than indoors.

 - Drink plenty of fluids and avoid excess alcohol.

-- Never leave anyone in a closed, parked vehicle, especially infants, young children or animals.
+- Never leave anyone in a closed, parked vehicle, especially children or animals.

-- Try to keep out of the sun between 11am to 3pm, when the UV rays are strongest.
+- Try to keep out of the sun between 11am to 3pm, when the UV rays are strongest and avoid physical exertion in the hottest part of the day.

-- Walk in the shade, apply sunscreen and wear a wide-brimmed hat, if you have to go out in the heat.
+- Walk in the shade, apply sunscreen and wear a wide-brimmed hat, if you have to go out in the sun.

 - Make sure you take water with you, if you are travelling.

 - During warm weather going for a swim can provide much welcomed relief.
-If you are going into open water to cool down, take care and follow local safety advice.
+If you are going into open water to cool down, take care and follow water safety advice The Royal Life Saving Society UK (RLSS UK)

 Find your emergency contacts for a heatwave